 Blaming the victims?
-On February I posted to The Corner on the case of the Rhode Island school district that up and fired its entire corps (pronounced "kor," Mr. President) of teachers because they would not agree to work an extra 25 minutes per day.
+Earlier this month I posted to The Corner on the case of the Rhode Island school district that up and fired its entire corps (pronounced "kor," Mr President) of teachers because they would not agree to work an extra 25 minutes per day.

 This got a mixed response from readers.
 Many shared my glee at the spectacle of public-sector employees getting pink slips.
 Many others, though, told me I was blaming the victims, i.e. the teachers.
 Teachers (they said) are asked to do the impossible — in this case, squeeze acceptable, government-mandated academic performance from a student body that is 69 percent Hispanic, presumably including some large proportion with limited English skills.

 I'm not unsympathetic.
 Educational theory and educational policy in the U.S.A. are insane, as I document at length in Chapter 6 of WAD.
 The ruling dogma is what Charles Murray, in his recent book, calls Educational Romanticism: "Given the opportunity, most people could do most anything."

 Teachers are at the front lines of the insanity, being pressed by politicians to make silk purses from sows' ears.
 When they fail to accomplish the impossible, politicians (and NRO bloggers) turn on them.
 No fair!

 All right, there's a case for the teachers.
 Our public dogmas — egalitarianism, multiculturalism, Educational Romanticism — are founded in falsehoods, and teachers are charged with proving those falsehoods true.
 I see that, and of course it's a tough deal for the teachers.